-- Demonstrate knowledge of local, regional, national and global infectious diseases.
+- Demonstrate knowledge of host response mechanism and application to domestic and global infectious diseases.

 All graduates also achieve the core and cross-cutting competencies for Pitt Public Health MPH students.

 - 42 credits, including coursework, practicum experience, and a written thesis or essay.
 This concentration also has the option for laboratory research.

 - Foundational public health courses